vaibhavgp69/django-gpt-bot/README.md

 # django-gpt-bot
-a chatbot webpage using openai api
+-->A Chatbot webpage using openai api

+-->Fully functional chat-gpt-3.5-turbo api

 1. download the zip file
 2. extract it